Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Experiment Setup

 \section{Experiment Setup}

-We evaluate CRAI--MCF in realistic software engineering settings using a corpus-based diagnostic, a practitioner survey, and a cost assessment.
+We evaluate CRAI-MCF in realistic software engineering settings using a corpus-based diagnostic, a pilot practitioner study, and a cost assessment.
 The study is designed to answer the three research questions (RQ1--RQ3) stated in the introduction.
-A traceability map from questions to metrics and components appears in Table~\ref{tab:rq-trace}.
+A traceability map from questions to metrics and components appears in Table\ref{tab:rq-trace}.